LedKast/STM32-3D-engine/README.md

   Inc - C includes,
   Src - C/C++ src.

-Uses SSD1306 library by Olivier Van den Eede (4ilo).
+Used SSD1306 library by Olivier Van den Eede (4ilo).
 Some refactoring was done and SPI support was added by Aleksander Alekseev (afiskon) https://github.com/afiskon/stm32-ssd1306.
 Also library changed by me - added some functions.